z-zang/lm-lab-css-bem/README.md

 - Add a couple more cards with the same base styles (and buttons) of The Dark Side and The Force cards but with different colours and images.
 Get as creative as you like!

+- Have a go at applying [SASS](https://sass-lang.com/) to your project

 If you've got this far then the BEM/OOCSS force is with you, Skywalker!
 Great job! 🙏 ✨ 🧘‍♀️